-County as to certain facts material to both the opinions and the requirements of the Code.
-The County will covenant and agree to comply with the provisions of the Code regarding, among other matters, the use, expenditure and investment of the proceeds of the Bonds, the use of the Bond-financed projects and the timely payment to the United States of America of any arbitrage rebate amounts with respect to the Bonds or payments in lieu thereof.
+The County will covenant and agree to comply with the provisions of the Code regarding, among other matters, the use, expenditure and investment of the proceeds of the Bonds, the use of the projects financed from Bond proceeds and the timely payment to the United States of America of any arbitrage rebate amounts with respect to the Bonds or payments in lieu thereof.
 Bond Counsel assumes no responsibility for, and will not monitor, compliance with the covenants and agreements of the County.
 In the event of noncompliance with such covenants and agreements, available enforcement remedies may be limited by applicable provisions of law and, therefore, may not be adequate to prevent interest on the Bonds from becoming includable in gross income for federal income tax purposes retroactively to the date of issue.